cbennett07/demo-swf-app-chris/README.md

 }
 ```

-The `Soldier entity class` above is an entity that represents a row that will be inserted, listed, or deleted from our database.
+The `Soldier entity class` above is an java entity that represents a row that will be inserted, listed, or deleted from our database.
 Here are a few items in the Soldier entity to be aware of:

 - `Table Name:` soldier (table that will be queried)
 - `Entity Name:` Soldier (name of our entity)